Skip to Content

 Can I use dried or canned black eyed peas?

 While frozen black eyed peas work best, you can certainly use dried or canned.
-If you use dried peas, be sure to soak or hydrate according to the package directions.
+If you use dried peas, be sure to soak peas or hydrate in a large bowl according to the package directions.

 If you use canned black eyed peas, rinse them and add them toward the end of the cooking process or they will become too soft.